-- If our previous post led you to the carefully considered decision that a mobile app is worth the investment, then it’s probably also worth it to dive in with both Android and iOS apps.
+- If you’ve made the decision that a mobile app is worth the investment, then it’s probably also worth it to dive in with both Android and iOS apps.
+New technologies, like Xamarin,

-The mobile market is evolving quickly, to say the least.
-Yes, it’s important to maintain a grasp on the overall marketplace.
-But now’s the time to start monitoring mobile behavior via your company’s own marketing research.
+mobile behavior.
 Understanding the specifics for your current and prospective customers is hands-down the best way to prioritize strategy.

 - If you’re developing a business system for your team, use what they use.
 If your custom software project is focused on your team members as the users, build what they need.
 This could be a responsive web app that works on any device.